NCIP/gdc-docs/docs/Data_Portal/Users_Guide/02-Getting_Started_with_the_GDC_Data_Portal.md

 After successful authentication, users can [download a GDC Token](../../Commons/Authentication.md#gdc-authentication-token) from GDC Data Portal.

 Users obtaining the token file should store it in a safe location where it can also be easily retrieved.
 The token should be treated with the same care as the eRA Commons password.

+# Release notes

+The GDC Data Portal is regularly being updated with new features.
+The [Release Notes](../Release_Notes/index.md) sections of the documentation contains details about new features, bug fixes and known issues.